shivarajsp77/hello-world/README.md

 ===========

 This is the sample file
-New repository called hello-world created
+New repository called hello-world is created